staticintlucas/goldfish/README.md

 ## Changes compared to Goldfish v1

+- Addition of board ESD protection and fuse
+- All 0603 resistors and capacitors for (slightly) easier hand assembly
+- Castellated edge connectors similar to the Elite-C
 - Less obscure USB-C connector
   - Use of more commonly available components in 2022
   - Choice between multiple compatible connectors and suppliers
   - Uses USB 2.0-only connector for easier and cheaper assembly

-- Addition of board ESD protection and fuse
-- All 0603 resistors and capacitors for (slightly) easier hand assembly
-- Castellated edge connectors similar to the Elite-C
+![connectors]

 ## Disadvantages